Dylan-Gresham/ISPM-REU/README.md

 1. You need to own a CUDA compatible GPU
 2. You need to have the Nvidia CUDA GPU Computing Toolkit installed
-3. `Llam-cpp-python` needs to be installed with certain environment variables set
+3. `llama-cpp-python` needs to be installed with certain environment variables set

 The aforementioned variables are: